vdmnc131/DS-Assignment-2/README.md

 # DS-Assignment-2
-It involves using  to implement one data structure using another data structure
+To implement one data structure using another data structure